peryamobee/dataParser/readme.md

 ```

-next example is how build directive with that
+next example is build directive with that

 ```js